linkthehylian/UNoVSync/README.md

 - ExiMichi's [UNO skins](https://github.com/linkthehylian/UNoVSync/wiki/ExiMichi's-UNO-Skins)
 - V-Sync toggle in Settings (takes immediate effect)

+### - Can I use your mod with the Ubisoft specific version of Uno?

+I have no plans to modify it specifically for their client.
+Buy the game on Steam if you want to use it.

 ### - Can I get banned for using this?

 No, all modifications I (myself) and ExiMichi have made are local changes and only affect you.